All Episodes

 The problem is that everybody who has carbon credits needs them.

-They're gonna be hoarding them.
+They're going to be hoarding them.

-In other words, you you might be able to expand your business, but you'd only be able to do it through somebody else's carbon credits, which would mean they would have no leeway to expand theirs.
+In other words, you might be able to expand your business, but you'd only be able to do it through somebody else's carbon credits, which would mean they would have no leeway to expand theirs.

 Exactly.